-Facebook: There are some fantastic groups for apartment hunting on Facebook.
+There are some fantastic groups for apartment hunting on Facebook.
 One of the best and oldest is Ghostlight Housing (formerly Gypsy Housing), where you’ll find tons of apartments and rooms for rent.
+Facebook is also one of the best websites to find roommates in NYC.
 While the group is meant to be peer to peer with only no-fee listings, you’ll also find some broker listings on there.
 You also won’t be able to set advanced search filters, so be prepared to do quite a bit of browsing.
 That being said, you’ll find an incredible amount of unique inventory.
 There are plenty of other Facebook groups out there, including ones focused on housing in Brooklyn, finding roommates in NYC, student housing, furnished apartments, and short-term sublets.

-Leasebreak: Similar to Flip, Leasebreak started as a peer to peer marketplace, so it has numerous short-term rentals and sublets.
+Similar to Flip, Leasebreak started as a peer-to-peer marketplace, so it has numerous short-term rentals and sublets.
 As it’s the older of the two sites, it often has a decent amount of unique inventory.
 That being said, Leasebreak has tried to become a jack of all trades recently, integrating thousands of broker listings, so you should be prepared to do a bit of filtering.
 It’s also an older site that is lacking in terms of design and user experience.

 If you’re looking for long-term furnished housing, you’ll typically find the best deals on sites like PropertyClub and Streeteasy.
 You might also benefit from hiring a real estate broker to represent you as oftentimes agents will be able to negotiate a better deal on a furnished apartment.